 - Prevention of hypoglycaemia

-Social distancing and isolation are now the buzz words, which you keep hearing everywhere.
+Social distancing and isolation are now the buzzwords, which you keep hearing everywhere.
 Being asked to stay at home and avoid contact and travel is not easy in the long run.
 It can be very stressful.
 But having to think about diabetes when all this is going on can be overwhelming.
-In addition to all the factors which affects blood glucose including infection, stress can worsen this.
-It is therefore important get useful information to sort your emotions and overcome stress if any.
+In addition to all the factors which affect blood glucose including infection, stress can worsen this.
+It is therefore important to get useful information to sort your emotions and overcome stress if any.

-Poor blood glucose control leads to complication including kidney failure, heart failure and these complications in turn can further reduce lung reserve and immunity.
-Hence good glucose control is the key in reducing both the risk for of getting infected and also reduce the severity of infection.
+Poor blood glucose control leads to complications including kidney failure, heart failure and these complications in turn can further reduce lung reserve and immunity.
+Hence good glucose control is the key in reducing both the risk of getting infected and also reducing the severity of infection.
 People with diabetes should also follow the preventive measures recommended, like social distancing, self-isolation if applicable and hand washing like others.

 Ensure you have adequate stock of your medications, test strips and food/drink or gel for correction of hypoglycaemia.

-Are you are taking steroids on a regular basis?
+Are you taking steroids on a regular basis?